lukekaalim/react-construct/README.md

 // dynamicDependencyEnhancer.js
 // Possibly the craziest enhancer, use with care.
-// Recursivley calls Construct, and basically allows branches
+// Recursively calls Construct, and basically allows branches
 // There is a more complex implementation of this that allows multiple dependencies
 // But that's not needed in this example presently import { Construct } from 'react-construct';